We get better with age.

 Since our start in 1992, Chin Communications has embraced change, won multiple awards, and moved forward with the times.
 We’re now more relevant than ever.

-What started as a Chinese translating and interpreting company 26 years ago has now become an in-house, full-service studio.
+What started as a Chinese translating and interpreting company 3 decades ago has now become an in-house, full-service studio.
 We translate, we design, we write, we create brands, we strategize for the web, we produce, and we have fun.
 Through it all, we’ve tried to stay true to our promise to quality and client service.
 And after all these years, we’re still one of the most trusted Chinese language specialists in Australia.

 Three things to thank for our success:

 We’re selective with who we let in.
 Our team is comprised of the brightest translators and interpreters, Master-level graduates, AICD members, business school graduates, high-level academia, an OAM recipient, and qualified communications experts who are well-travelled, highly experienced, and have lived fully.
 We invest in our people to nurture their personal and professional development so we can move forward together.
 Get to know our team.